OpenID Connect Clients

 https://<INSTANCE_DOMAIN>/oauth2/authorizations/new?client_id=<CLIENT_ID>&response_type=code&scope=<SPACE_SEPARATED_LIST_OF_SCOPES>&redirect_uri=<REDIRECT_URI>

-To retrieve the access token with the code, a HTTPS POST request must be made.
-Below is an example of a request using curl:
+To retrieve the access token with the code, make an HTTPS POST request .
+Below is an example of a request using cURL:

 curl -XPOST -i https://<INSTANCE_DOMAIN>/oauth2/token?client_id=<CLIENT_ID>&grant_type=authorization_code&code=<CODE>&scope=<SPACE_SEPARATED_LIST_OF_SCOPES>&client_secret=<CLIENT_SECRET>&redirect_uri=<REDIRECT_URI>